joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/transparent-windows.md

     win.transparent = false;
     win.open();

-A transparent window potentially shows part of the user’s desktop or other application windows behind the application window.
+A transparent window potentially shows part of the user's desktop or other application windows behind the application window.
 Consequently, the runtime uses more resources to render a transparent window.
 A rectangular non-transparent window, whether it uses operating system chrome or custom